What to Say When Tragedy Strikes: Tips From a Reluctant Expert

 December 21st, 2012

-Today I was out walking with a friend, and we were talking about the Dark Days of winter, the time between the end of Daylight Savings Time and the Winter Solstice.
+Today I was out walking with a friend, and we were talking about the dark days of winter, the time between the end of Daylight Savings Time and the Winter Solstice.
 “Sometimes it’s hard to remember that it’s only about six weeks of darkness, and then the light comes back,” she said.
 “Only” six weeks of darkness.
 Time attenuates in the winter, I think, or during difficult times, when days are short and nights seem endless.
-No wonder we speak of the “Dark Night of the Soul.”
+Like cavewomen and cavemen, we hunker down into our caves and await the return of the Light.
+No wonder we speak of the “Dark Night” of the Soul.

 My first Christmas after the fire, I went to the Goodwill and bought some strands of lights that were in a bin, and a box of old wooden snowflakes, covered with glitter.
 I went home and found a box of push pins, and stuck the snowflakes and the lights up around the little cottage.
 “There,” I thought, “I’m done decorating.”
 Then a few hours later, the UPS guy showed up at my door with a huge box, and when I opened it I pulled out a gorgeous live tree, beautifully decorated with lights and hearts and ribbons, courtesy of my cousin Bridget.
 I had not spoken to Bridget or seen her for over twenty years, and she sent me that lovely tree, and I wept at the sight of it.
 Such gracious generosity from a long-lost cousin.